Thryrallo/VRC-Avatar-Performance-Tools/README.md

 # VRCAvatarTools

+## Avatar Evaluator
+Calculated and evaluates some avatar metric not currently taking into account by vrchats ranking system.
+1. VRAM Size
+2. Grabpasses
+3. Blendshapes

 ## VRAM Checker
 Calculates the VRAM the textures on your avatar use.
 Please use this to keep your VRAM usage down.
 High VRAM usage causes performance problems.